BouzCS/BouzCS/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+<--*Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...